Rowlock

+In some, largely older, strict terminologies, a rowlock is a U-shaped cut-out in the top strake of a boat (usually the wash-strake).
+In older texts, the U-shaped metal fitting may be called an "oar crutch", a usage which is largely obsolete.

-Originally, rowlocks were two wooden posts or thole pins that the shaft of the oar nestled between.
+An alternative pivot point for oars are thole pins that the shaft of the oar nestled between.
 Single thole pins may be used when the oars have holes cut into the loom, which then sits over/around the thole pin.

 Sport rowing

 In sport rowing oarlocks were originally brass or bronze and open (no gate).
 With the advent of modern materials oarlocks are now injection moulded plastic and precision made to minimize play (slop) between the oar collar and the oarlock.
 The most recent sport racing oarlocks have a spring loaded feature to keep the oar collar firmly against the pin at all times.

 Oarlocks are technical pieces of equipment in sport rowing, holding the oar shaft and therefore the oar blade at the correct angle in the water to ensure optimum performance.

 Heraldry

-The Norwegian municipalities of Fosnes, Radøy and Tjøme have rowlocks on their coats of arms.
+In Norway, Fosnes Municipality, Radøy Municipality, and Tjøme Municipality all used rowlocks on their coats of arms.
 A rowlock is also used in the coat of arms of Hailuoto, Finland, to symbolise the maritime economy of the island municipality; the coat of arms is blazoned as "Azure a rowlock argent."
 A type of rowlock is also featured in the canting arms of Hankasalmi, alluding to the municipality's name (hankain = rowlock, salmi = strait).